Korkmatik/CuteBot/README.md

 # CuteBot
 CuteBot is a bot which improves our discord server.
 To interact easily with the discord API I have used ["discord.py"](https://discordpy.readthedocs.io/en/latest/).

 CuteBot can be used to play games or just to have some fun.
+Every game needs a seperate Text Channel.
+Furthermore a Text Channel only for the CuteBot is needed.

-# Commands
+# Commands in the CuteBot Text Channel
 ![Screenshot where the CuteBot help menu is displayed](.doc/Screenshots/CuteBot/Help.png)

-# Screenshots
+# Screenshots from the CuteBot Text Channel
 ![Screenshot where the CuteBot greets someone](.doc/Screenshots/CuteBot/Hello_Command.png)

 # Games

 ## Hangman
+You will need a seperate text channel for this game. (e.g. "Hangman")

 ### Commands
 ```